 The City recently obtained a geological report from Foundation Engineering Inc. which studied the area around the proposed Police/Fire station.
 The geology analyzed at the proposed Police/Fire station showed little risk of liquefaction in the elevated areas.
-Low lying areas where the ground is completely saturated consisting of loose sandy soils pose a higher risk of liquefaction.
+Low lying areas where the ground is completely saturated pose a higher risk of liquefaction.
+Areas below 50 ft consisting of dense saturated sand also displayed characteristics of not being susceptible to liquefaction.
 (James K. Maitland)